laitine/illusory/README.md

 Use
 ---

-For manhattan mode add URL parameter ´manhattan´ and for eclidean mode ´euclid´.
+For manhattan mode add URL parameter `manhattan` and for euclidean mode `euclid`.
 The default mode is manhattan.

 More
 ----